 Who determines residency classification at Portland State University?

-The Residency Officer at Portland State University is Nicolle Nixon DuPont in the Office of Admissions, Registration, and Records.
-Questions about residency can be e-mailed to Rossella De Leon at 503.725.3414 or firstname.lastname@example.org.
+The Residency Officer at Portland State University is Rossella De Leon in the Office of the Registrar.
+Questions about residency can be e-mailed to Rossella De at firstname.lastname@example.org or discussed by phone at 503.725.3414.